Anna M. Parenteau

 Current analyses have examined within-person changes in hair cortisol concentrations in children pre-pandemic compared to during the pandemic.
 The next steps will look into psychosocial effects of the pandemic (emotional, social, and cognitive impacts) and coping behaviors using self-report data in our sample.

-• Air Pollution and Child Health Factors
+Air Pollution and Child Health Factors

-Climate change, increasing prevalence of wildfires, and environmental justice efforts have drawn increased attention to the impact of air pollution on children’s health.
-Global climate change has led to worsening of overall air quality and episodes of high air pollution due to wildfires (Kan et al., 2012; Liu et al., 2016).
-Further, children and adolescents are particularly vulnerable to the effects of air pollution, as they have a higher intake of contaminants and greater lung surface area relative to their body weight compared to adults, and their brains and bodies are still developing (Salvi, 2007).
+Climate change, the increasing prevalence of wildfires, and environmental justice efforts have drawn increased attention to the impact of air pollution on children’s health.
+Global climate change has led to a worsening of overall air quality and episodes of high air pollution due to wildfires (Kan et al., 2012; Liu et al., 2016).
+Children and adolescents are particularly vulnerable to the effects of air pollution, as they have a higher intake of contaminants and greater lung surface area relative to their body weight compared to adults, and their brains and bodies are still developing (Salvi, 2007).
 The potential impacts of air pollution on children’s health are important to document for public health and policy implications.
 In this study, we examined associations between air pollution and children’s physiology, including peripheral inflammation and autonomic nervous system (ANS) physiology, as both have links to lifelong health outcomes.